Indian Institute of Aeronautical Engineering & Information Technology

 Indian Institute for Aeronautical Engineering & Information Technology (IIAEIT) is an aerospace engineering college in Pune, India.
 It also offers mechanical engineering and other technology related courses.
 It is known for its full-time face to face B.Tech Aerospace Engineering course (BTAE) which is jointly launched by D.Y Patil University and Aeronautical Engineering and Research Organisation (AERO).

 It is a frontline training institute in the engineering disciplines, especially in the field of aeronautics.
-With a first rated faculty, backed by fully furnished laboratories, the institute is considered as the one of the best in Pune, India.
+With a first rated faculty, backed by fully furnished laboratories, the institute is considered as one of the best in Pune, India.

 IIAEIT has established itself into a chief forefront Institution with excellent infrastructure over the last twelve years.
 Apart from training students for the professional industries, the institution also prepares Aerospace students to master their engineering.

 History

 AERO

 Aeronautical Engineering and Research Organisation (AERO) is a constituent part of Shastri Group of Institutes.
 It popularizes education, research and development by collaborating with several Industries and educational institutions in all fields of aviation in India as well as abroad.
 AERO offers B.Tech aerospace engineering course which is accomplished face-to-face.